Our leaders at Rotary exemplify all of the qualities that make our members extraordinary: integrity, expertise, and a commitment to service.

 General Secretary and Chief Executive Officer

 Rotary’s general secretary and executive team oversee a staff of more than 800, who serve Rotary members from our world headquarters in Evanston, Illinois, USA, and seven international offices.
 The general secretary is a member of the Rotary International Board of Directors and The Rotary Foundation Board of Trustees.

-Meet our general secretary
+Meet our general secretary and chief executive officer

-John Hewko has served as Rotary International’s general secretary since 2011.
+John Hewko has served as Rotary International’s general secretary and chief executive officer since 2011.
 A charter member of the Rotary Club of Kyiv, Ukraine, Hewko lives out Rotary’s mission, whether inside or outside the office.
-He’s immunized children against polio in India, represented Rotary at the World Economic Forum, and bicycled 104 miles (167 km) with Rotary members in Arizona, USA, to help raise over $13 million for polio eradication.
+He’s immunized children against polio in India, represented Rotary at the World Economic Forum, and bicycled 104 miles (167 km) with Rotary members in Arizona, USA, to help raise over $50 million for polio eradication.
 "It’s an honor to go the extra mile in serving this great organization.
 I see Rotary as the original social network formed to exchange ideas and resources so we can transform lives.
 We’re a bold NGO that believed it could end a disease, and we’ve stuck to the cause for over three decades.
 That thought inspires me every morning."

 The Board of Directors establishes Rotary International’s policies and provides guidance that helps our clubs thrive.
 Clubs elect the directors every year at Rotary’s international convention, and each director serves for two years.

 The Board of Trustees manages the business of The Rotary Foundation, the charitable arm of our organization.
 The Rotary International president-elect nominates the trustees, and the Board of Directors elects them to four-year terms.